Are trekking poles worth it? Heck yeah!

-Well, chances are you might be using those trekking poles wrong because even science agrees that they’re pretty dope.
-Here are some tips and tricks on how to maximize those trekking poles for your next hiking trip:
+Well, chances are you might be using those trekking poles wrong because even science agrees they’re pretty dope.
+Here are some tips and tricks on how to use trekking poles to their full advantage:

 Before we do a deep dive into trekking pole tips, it’s best to know what you’re dealing with.
-Here’s a quick look at your standard trekking pole:
+Here’s a quick look at your standard trekking poles:

 Material and Design

 Trekking poles are usually made of lightweight but durable materials like aluminum or carbon fiber.
 Aluminum is cheaper and more likely to bend than break, while carbon fiber poles are pricier but are much lighter.

 Almost all of the poles you’ll find in the market have collapsible designs for easy storage and packability.
 There are fixed-length poles available, and while they’re pretty durable, they don’t pack as light or as compact.